Visits to Bangkok shouldn’t feel like you’re on a stopover before continuing with the rest of your trip to Thailand.

 Trains in Bangkok

-Bangkok is served by the Skytrain and metro, a system of trains that will get you to most of the main tourist sites, although you may need to connect to a bus to get within walking distance to more off-the-beaten path destinations.
+Bangkok is served by the Skytrain and metro, a system of trains that will get you to most of the main tourist sites.
+You may need to connect to a bus to get within walking distance to more off-the-beaten-path destinations.

-An Airport Rail Link is also available for travelers who need to get from Suvarnabhumi Airport into Bangkok’s city center at Phaya Thai station.
+An Airport Rail Link is also available for travelers who need to get from Suvarnabhumi Airport to Bangkok’s city center at Phaya Thai station.

 Buses in Bangkok